salesforce/lwc/packages/lwc-compiler/README.md

 **Return**

-* ouptput (object) - the object with the following fields:
+* output (object) - the object with the following fields:
     * `success` (boolean) - compilation results (true only if all compilation steps were successful).
     * `diagnostics` (Diagnostic[]) - an array of compilation `Diagnostic` objects (ex: warnings, errors)
     * `result` (BundleResult) - an object containing compiled code, metadata, and configuration used during compilation;